 Acne scars can be raised or pitted.
 Either way, they’re no fun.
 Most people get pitted scars after a bad bout of acne, which means the acne leaves little indentations in the skin.
 There are varying types of acne scars, including ice pick scars, boxcar scars, and rolling scars.
 Depending on the severity of your acne and how well your skin heals naturally, your acne scars may be large or small.

 In some cases, they might be barely noticeable.
 Other times, large, deep acne scars can make you extremely self-conscious.
 Laser treatment can help close up your pitted (atrophic) acne scars and reduce their size.
-Using light energy the laser will stimulate your skin’s growth so that it fills in the depressions for a smoother, more even look.
+Using light energy, the laser will stimulate your skin’s growth so that it fills in the depressions for a smoother, more even look.
 This approach can also work for other types of pitted scars, like those left over from chickenpox.

 Laser therapy is generally a very safe procedure, but there are certain situations in which it isn’t advisable or simply won’t be effective.
 Patients with skin conditions like psoriasis, dermatitis, and cystic acne will probably want to steer clear of laser treatment.
 Also, some forms of laser therapy aren’t recommended for people with darker skin types – though more options are opening up all the time.

 If you decide laser treatment is for you, you may want to make a few small adjustments to your lifestyle leading up to the procedure.
 For example, if you take acne medication like isotretinoin, you will need to stop taking it for six months prior to your laser treatment.
 You’ll also need to watch out for sun exposure, as laser treatment works best on skin that’s not sunburned or tan.
-A consultation is necessary to determine if your scar can be treatment and to discuss your treatment plan.
+A consultation is necessary to determine if your scar can be treated and to discuss your treatment plan.
 Laser scar treatments take time and will often require a commitment of 6 or more treatments.

 We are committed to work with you to develop a synergistic approach for enhancing your skin’s health and beauty.
 During your consultation we will address your specific needs and goals and answer any questions or concerns you may have about the procedure.
 In addition, we will make recommendations as to the best treatment plan for achieving your desired results.